Learning Adversarial Markov Decision Processes with Delayed Feedback: Delayed O-REPS

-where is $R$ the unnormalized negative entropy.
-That is, $R(q)= \sum_{h}\sum_{s,a,s'} q_{h}(s,a,s')\log q_{h}(s,a,s') - q_h(s,a,s')$ and $D_R$ is the Bregman divergence associated with $R$ ($D_R$ is also known as the Kullback-Leibler divergence).
+and $D_R$ is the Bregman divergence associated with $R$ ($D_R$ is also known as the Kullback-Leibler divergence).
 If the feedback is delayed we would update the occupancy measure using all the feedback that arrives at the end of the current episode, i.e.,

 Whenever the transition function is unknown, $\Delta(\mathcal{M})$ can not be computed.
 In this case we adopt the method of \citet{rosenberg2019full} and extend $\Delta(\mathcal{M})$ by the next definition. \begin{definition} For any $k \in [K]$, we define $\Delta(\mathcal{M},k)$ to be the set of all $q\in[0,1]^{H\times S\times A\times S}$ that satisfies \eqref{eq:o-measure-starts-s0}, \eqref{eq:o-meausre-sum1}, \eqref{eq:o-meausre-in-eq-out} and